MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 # Create Get Comments Method

+Now it should be relatively easier to send a request to get a posts comments> [action]

 > [action]
+> Create method to get comments for a post.
 >
 > ```swift
 > func getComments(_ postId: Int, completion: @escaping (Result<[Comment]>) -> Void) {